HED-GIT/language_chain/README.md

 - nim_call should use native print instead of prints from c
 - c++ uses defined call_nim outside of header file (generated header does not include extern C)
 - use dmd -HC flags to generate headers for d code (as far as i know currently unsupported/only supported for c++headers)
-- try to add ada
-- try to add fortran